A superconductor free of quasiparticles for seconds: Supplementary Note 4: Data analysis

 \subsection{Determining the instantaneous charge state}

 We rotate the measured IQ signal such that the charge response is only along one quadrature and analyse the traces one by one.
-To identify the signal levels corresponding to each charge state, we filter the signal with a cutoff frequency of 50 kHz, histogram the signal values in this filtered trace and identify peaks in the histogram with a minimum separation of $3 \times 10^{-4}$ in the units on the x-axis of Supplemental Fig. \ref{sfig:sensitivity}(c).
+To identify the signal levels corresponding to each charge state, we filter the signal with a cutoff frequency of 50 kHz, histogram the signal values in this filtered trace and identify peaks in the histogram with a minimum separation of $3 \times 10^{-4}$ in the units on the x-axis of Fig. \ref{sfig:sensitivity}\textbf{c}.
 We exclude the traces where the algorithm has not correctly identified 3 peaks corresponding to the three populated charge states at $n_g = 0$.
-We then define threshold signal values halfway between the peaks and the minima between each adjacent pair of peaks in the histogram, which are shown in Supplemental Figs. \ref{sfig:sensitivity}(c) and \ref{sfig:trace-analysis}.
+We then define threshold signal values halfway between the peaks and the minima between each adjacent pair of peaks in the histogram, which are shown in Figs. \ref{sfig:sensitivity}\textbf{c} and \ref{sfig:trace-analysis}.
 Then, we use a hysteretic trigger to assign the charge states based on the trace filtered with a cutoff frequency of 150 kHz: a transition from charge state $N$ to $N'$ is considered to have happened only when the signal value crosses the threshold corresponding to state $N'$.

-For the data acquired during the second cooldown, shown in Fig. 4 in the main text, we additionally identify the state of an additional fluctuator which causes jumps by 1$e$ occurring at a rate on the order of 1 Hz in the gate offset of the superconducting island, as discussed below.
+For the data acquired during the second cooldown, shown in Fig. 4 in the main text, we additionally identify the times when quasiparticle trapping or de-trapping events occur, as described in Supplementary Note 8 below.